 As you may have noticed, we skipped out on the nightlife in Singapore.
 There are a few reasons for that:

-- We either had stuff to do early in the morning (Indonesia visa run) or wanted to be up at a reasonable hour to go sightseeing.
+- We either had things to do early in the morning (Indonesia visa run) or wanted to be up at a reasonable hour to go sightseeing.

 - Partying in Singapore is expensive.